jupyter/docker-stacks/docs/using/recipes.md

 This recipe only works for x86_64 architecture.
 ```

-The following recipe demonstrates how to add functionality to connect to a Oracle Database using [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client.html)
+The following recipe demonstrates how to add functionality to connect to an Oracle Database using [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client.html)
 in your notebook.
 This recipe installs version `21.11.0.0.0`.